thake/avro4k-kafka-serializer/Readme.md

 leverages [avro4k](https://github.com/avro-kotlin/avro4k).
 It is based on confluent's [Kafka Serializer]((https://github.com/confluentinc/schema-registry/tree/master/avro-serializer)).
 As such, this implementations can be used to in several projects (i.e. spring)

 This SerDe supports retrying of failed calls to the schema registry (i.e. due to flaky network).
-Confluents Serde does not implement this yet.
+Confluent's Serde does not implement this yet.
 See https://github.com/confluentinc/schema-registry/issues/928.

 ## Confluent Versions